Compassionate Survivors Benefits Mobile Social Security Disability Lawyer

 Losing a loved one is one of the most devastating experiences families can go through.
 When your loved one was a financial provider, it can add overwhelming stress to a situation that is already very difficult.
-At Byron A. Lassiter & Associates, P.C., our survivors benefits lawyer in the Pensacola and Mobile area, along with our dedicated support staff, understands how difficult this time of loss and financial uncertainty is for you and your family.
+At Byron A. Lassiter & Associates, P.C., our survivors benefits lawyer in the Mobile area, along with our dedicated support staff, understands how difficult this time of loss and financial uncertainty is for you and your family.
 We help ease the burden by offering the full support and guidance you need to obtain survivors benefits so you can focus on what is most important — your family.

 Types of survivors benefits

 Our highly experienced and qualified survivors benefits lawyer in Mobile helps the surviving family members of disabled former workers get the benefits they are entitled to:

 - Children’s SSDI benefits

 - Benefits for dependent parents age 62 or older

 Earning Social Security survivors benefits

 Social Security disability survivors benefits in Alabama must be earned through jobs that pay Social Security taxes, just like disability benefits are earned.
 Workers can earn up to four credits each year.
 For example, in 2012, self-employed workers can earn one credit for every $1,130 of wages, or a total of $4,520 for four credits.